 In this day and age, organizations need to adapt their work culture to meet the flexible needs of millennials (the current and future workforce).

-Stuart Hearn, CEO of Clear Water, a performance management software, highlights that flexible working practices are needed by millennials.
+Stuart Hearn, CEO of Clear Review, a performance management software, highlights that flexible working practices are needed by millennials.
 He believes that, “by the year 2020, almost 50 percent of the workforce will comprise of millennials” and that “to get the best out of this generation, a degree of flexibility is required.”

 Recently, Flexjobs undertook a survey to uncover why organizations may need to adopt flexible working practices.